JusticeAnalyst/Sales-Performance-Analysis-/README.md

 -YoY% Profit:-6.60%.
 1. All th Key Metrics Delinced YOY%: You are seeing a decrease in Revenue, COGS, and profit, which inDicate overall lower business activity compared to th previous year.
 2.COGS declined more than Revenues: COGS dropped by 14.56%, while revenues declined by 11.57%.
--:This suggeest costs were reduced more significantly than the drop in revenue, which could indicate better cost control or lower production/output needs.
+(This suggeest costs were reduced more significantly than the drop in revenue, which could indicate better cost control or lower production/output needs)
 3. Profit Declined the least(-6.60%):
-*This shows that although revenue dropped, the business was able to preserve more of its profit margin through effective cost management.
+  This shows that although revenue dropped, the business was able to preserve more of its profit margin through effective cost management.
 *In other words, profitability efficiency improved, even though the absolute figures decreased.
 ## Recommendation
 1. Investigate revenue decline: